anywhichway/denodata/README.md

 - Until production release, all versions will just have a tertiary version number.
 - Beta  commenced when unit test coverage first exceeded 90%
 - The exposed API is stable.
 Additional features may be exposed.

+2023-07-22 v0.0.17 (Beta)
+  - Commenced testing on Deno Deploy
+  - Adjusted serializations to handle data that is manipulated at the atomic transaction level rather than just the database level

 2023-07-14 v0.0.16 (Beta)
   - Updated package.json test command so it executes all existing tests which were being run from IDE